 Stones placed in formation near the Crazy Horse Monument and guardhouse.
 It appears to be an unfinished memorial: when doing research for this piece, I found an article from 2015 which discussed plans for a new memorial for Crazy Horse and his entire band, 899 lovers of freedom who were forced to surrender here in 1877.
 The outer stones to mark four cardinal directions are in place, though they are not the massive ones described in the article, and the central stone has another smaller one beside it for offerings.
 The concrete walkways and large plaques containing the names of the people are not in place.
 Perhaps this simplified version was put in place as the often long, tedious, sometimes indefinite fundraising efforts for the more elaborate one continue.

 Crazy Horse led his people to the Red Cloud Agency next to Fort Robinson and surrendered there on May 5th, 1877.
 For the next few months, rumor, gossip, accusations, negotiations, and whispers of plot and conspiracy whirled while Crazy Horse retreated ever further into himself.
 He was a man of action, not words, and he was impatient with all this hubbub.
 He had lost his only child, his beloved daughter They Are Afraid Of Her, about four years before, and her mother, his wife Black Shawl, was suffering from tuberculosis.
-He wanted nothing to be left alone as much as possible so long as he could not fight nor be free.
+So long as he could not fight nor be free, he wanted to be left alone as much as possible.
 But the rumors that Crazy Horse was plotting to assassinate General George Crook and start another war intensified, and Crook was determined to have him arrested, even assassinated if need be.
 Later inquiries showed that the rumors were unfounded, that there was no evidence that Crazy Horse planned to do otherwise than keep his word not to fight the whites anymore.
 Jealousy, infighting, betrayal, and poor translations, both accidental and deliberate, all contributed to the drama.